Why move to Canada? Here’s the ultimate guide to all the amazing advantages of living in Canada!

 You’d be forgiven for thinking Canada is all about mountains and forests when in fact it boasts some stunning beaches too!
 Long Beach, Vancouver Island, British Columbia is probably one of the most famous.
 Long, sandy shores with scenery to rival any you might see on a postcard – this is just one of many to enjoy Canada-wide

 From the Rockies to the Three Sisters, Canada has some serious mountain action going on.
-Amazing snow-capped peaks which offer not only stunning views but also amazing sporting opportunities from skiing to hiking to paragliding, if you’re that way inclined!
+Amazing snow-capped peaks offer not only stunning views but also amazing sporting opportunities from skiing to hiking to paragliding if you’re that way inclined!

 28: Niagara Falls

 Who hasn’t heard of Niagara Falls?
 One of Canada’s most famous attractions, it’s a thrill to see the cascading waters for the first time.
 But when you live in Canada, you can be sure you’ll be heading back.